programminghistorian/ph-submissions/lessons/sonification.md

 # A quick word about getting Python set up

 The next section of this tutorial requires Python.
-If you haven't experimented with Python yet, you will need to spend some time [becoming familiar with the command line -PC- or terminal -OS- ](http://programminghistorian.org/lessons/intro-to-bash).
+If you haven't experimented with Python yet, you will need to spend some time [becoming familiar with the command line (PC) or terminal (OS)](http://programminghistorian.org/lessons/intro-to-bash).
 You might find this quick [guide to installing python 'modules' handy](http://programminghistorian.org/lessons/installing-python-modules-pip) (but come back to it after you read the rest of this section).

 Mac users will already have Python installed on their machine.
 You can test this by holding down the COMMAND button and the spacebar; in the search window, type `terminal` and click on the terminal application.
 At the prompt, eg, the cursor blinking at `$` type `python --version` and the computer will respond with what version of python you have. _This tutorial assumes Python 2.7; it may or may not work on Python 3_.

-Windows users, Python is not installed by default on your machine so [this page](http://docs.python-guide.org/en/latest/starting/install/win/) will help you get started, though things are a bit more complicated than that page makes out.
+For Windows users, Python is not installed by default on your machine so [this page](http://docs.python-guide.org/en/latest/starting/install/win/) will help you get started, though things are a bit more complicated than that page makes out.
 First, download the `.msi` file that that page recommends (Python 2.7).
 Double click the file, and it should install itself in a new directory, eg `C:\Python27\`.
 Then, we have to tell Windows the location of where to look for Python whenever you run a python program; that is, you put the location of that directory into your 'path', or the environment variable that windows always checks when confronted with a new command.
 There are a couple ways of doing this, but perhaps the easiest is to search your computer for the program `Powershell` (type 'powershell' into your windows computer search).
 Open Powershell, and at the `>` prompt, paste this entire line:

 `[Environment]::SetEnvironmentVariable("Path", "$env:Path;C:\Python27\;C:\Python27\Scripts\", "User")`